Cades Cove Wedding Locations

 If you are looking to have an intimate wedding or elopement in the Smokies, Cades Cove offers both indoor and outdoor ceremony locations for year-round ceremonies.
 There are 5 pre-approved ceremony locations.
 If you are interested in getting married at another location that is not already pre-approved, you can submit a special request for a permit to have your wedding at a special location (Hint: We can also help you with this too!).

-Here are our four favorite Cades Cove wedding locations , plus some inside tips on planning your wedding in Cades Cove!
+Here are the five pre-approved Cades Cove wedding locations , plus some inside tips on planning your wedding in Cades Cove!

 - Wildlife Overlook

 - Methodist Church

 Cades Cove Wildlife Overlook

 The Cades Cove Wildlife Overlook is the most popular outdoor ceremony location with sweeping scenic views across the cove with the smoky mountains rising tall as your backdrop.
 This location is not clearly marked, but it is located 0.5 miles past the Missionary Baptist Church on the left.

 There is a narrow trail you can walk down for a 180-degree panoramic view of the mountains in the background for your ceremony.
 It’s also away from the parking lot, so it reduces the traffic noise and number of onlookers.

 The Missionary Baptist Church is our favorite indoor option for weddings in Cades Cove.
 The first Baptist church in Cades Cove, the current building was constructed in 1915.
 It is the last church on the loop, so it’s often the least visited church because everyone visited all the other ones before it.
 It also has a small parking lot and has doors that you can close during the ceremony.
 It has light wood inside with large windows, so it has a lot of natural light for pictures (we love that!).

 View more wedding photos at the Missionary Baptist Church: